 The unit of dynamic fluidity in the centimeter-gram-second system of units, the reciprocal of the poise.
 In terms of base units, it is

-With the coming of SI and the introduction of the pascal, it became easiest to describe a rhe as a reciprocal pascal-second.
+With the coming of SI and the introduction of the pascal, it became easiest to describe the rhe as a reciprocal pascal-second.
 The rhe is not an SI unit.

 The fluidity of mercury.